wise-old-man/wise-old-man/.github/contributing/server-guide.md

 ## Running the Server

-After you have everything above setup, **make sure you have docker running**.
+After you have everything above setup, **make sure you have Docker running**.

-Using the terminal (I use the VSCode terminal), start the development docker containers.
+Using the terminal (I use the VSCode terminal), start the development Docker containers.

 ```
 docker-compose up --build